denisaf0nin/google-mobility/README.md

 | Austria | 2020 | 0 | 5.6 | -45.387 | -69.967 | -37.194 | -17.967 | -6.161 | -6.032 | -9.2 | -22.871 | -54.867 | -52.065 |
 | Austria | 2021 | -67.774 | -48.893 | -42 | -48.7 | -31.742 | -13.8 | -5.29 | 0.6 |
 | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... | ... |

+(Data was extracted on August 30, so months 9-12 in 2021 are blank)

 - Output examples are available [here](https://github.com/denisaf0nin/google-mobility/tree/main/Output%20examples)